Egyptian police clear protesters near U.S. mission

 “Our presence here is to clear the square of people who are breaking the law,” Interior Minister Ahmed Gamal el-Din said as he inspected the area.
 “We must preserve the square as a symbol of the revolution.
 That is the aim of our operation.”

-He said measures would be taken to ensure “those breaking the law” did not return.
+He said measures would be taken to ensure “those breaking the law” do not return.

 More than 250 people have been reported injured in the clashes since Tuesday, when protesters climbed the embassy’s walls and tore down an American flag in anger at the film.

-The film portrayed the Prophet Mohammad as a womanizer and religious fake.
-U.S. Secretary of State Hillary Clinton has called it “disgusting and reprehensible”.
+It portrayed the Prophet Mohammad as a womanizer and religious fake.
+U.S. Secretary of State Hillary Clinton has called the film “disgusting and reprehensible”.

 Egypt’s prestigious Al-Azhar mosque and seat of learning said it should be made a criminal offence around the world to “infringe on the symbols of Islam and of other world religions, after the attacks upon it that have disturbed world peace”.